aramyamal/GeneticAlgorithmSudokuSolver/README.md

 ```

 The following video shows a timelapse of the continous plot when solving the preloaded easy sudoku board with
-the parameters above.
+the parameters above,

 https://user-images.githubusercontent.com/116388893/235634335-00561fae-b327-4eb1-9f51-0c79d8440d2e.mp4

-The following solution was printed in conjunction with the previous continous graph:
+where the following solution was printed:
 ```
 [[5 3 4 6 7 8 9 1 2]
  [6 7 2 1 9 5 3 4 8]